articustd/big/README.md

 For production: `npm run config:prod`

 ### Build
+Windows batch files have been added to this project to build the project in one click and open the compiled file in the browser.

 To build an HTML file run: `npm run build`
 HTML file will be output to the `dist` folder and can be run in place.